Skip to content

 Each VPC must have a unique CIDR range within the Origo AWS organization.
 You must claim a range and document this in the Google doc created for this purpose.

-Once a range have been claimed: edit config_override.tf and set the CIDR range chosen:
+Once you've claimed a range, edit config_override.tf and set the CIDR range:

 repo-iac/environments/dev/networking/config_override.tf